1027051515/OBLS_DOBLS/README.md

-# Progressive Learning Model for Big Data Analysis Using Subnetwork and Moore-Penrose Inverse
+# Deep Optimized Broad Learning System for Large-scale Tabular Data Analysis
 ## Abstract:

-The multilayer Moore-Penrose inverse-based representation learning algorithms play an important role in image classification and big data analysis.
-However, these algorithms have several limitations such as large number of hyper-parameters and ineffectiveness of feature encoding.
-In this paper, we developed two representation learning algorithms using the Moore-Penrose inverse strategy to solve these two limitations.
-Firstly, a progressive learning method called P-HSNN is developed that can gradually learn the representations of the latent space.
-Here, the hidden layer representation is gradually learned by adding new subnet nodes and subspaces.
-Following that, a robust learning algorithm named RP-HSNN is proposed to learn the more discriminative features.
-Specifically, the manifold regularization is used to project the raw data to the subspace.
-Experimental result on different application domains verified the effectiveness of the proposed models.
-Here, experiments on image classification and other real-world application domains with varying number of training samples show that the proposed feature representation network gets stronger testing performance compared with other multilayer one-class classification  frameworks.
+The broad learning system is one type of effective method for tabular data analysis.
+However, as the demand for processing large-scale datasets, the original broad learning system ma not be effective in handling big data.
+In this paper, two broad learning system-based algorithms, OBLS and DOBLS have been proposed.
+The main contributions of the paper are: i) the OBLS uses an effective and efficient learning scheme for big data analysis, where a parameter refinement strategy is proposed to fine-tune the weights in the model, and ii) the DOBLS is built with multiple OBLS, having a robust network connection topology to boost the efficiency of the data transformation within the model.
+Here, two types of shortcut are utilized.
+One connects the input layer to each OBLS, while the other one has a direct propagation between every OBLS to the output laer.
+Experimental results validate the effectiveness of the proposed models.

 ## Contributions:
-* I. Architecture side - Two novel analytic learning algorithms called P-HSNN and RP-HSNN are proposed.
-Specifically, i) to enhance the discriminitively of the latent space features, the manifold regularization strategy is used. ii) the global-level representations of input pattern are generated through the proposed strategy, and iii) the latent space is genertated through the concatenation of the subnet-based subspace.
+* I. Architecture side - Two novel analytic learning algorithms called OBLS and DOBLS are proposed.
+Specifically, i) a refinement learning strategy is proposed to boost the perofrmance of the original BLS on the big data analysis, ii) to enhance the discriminitively of the latent space features, a new network connection topology is proposed.
+*
 * II.
-Application side - The key contribution of this paper in terms of its application is the usage of P-HSNN and RP-HSNN, which harnesses high-level abstract features to handle large-scale datasets with more than 500 K samples.
-Furthermore, the cross-domain validations verify the effectiveness of the proposed methods.
+Application side - The key contribution of this paper in terms of its application is the usage of OBLS and DOBLS, which harnesses high-level abstract features to handle large-scale datasets with more than 500 K samples.
+Furthermore, the cross-domain validations (multi-view feature embedding, one-class classification, and camera model identification) verify the effectiveness of the proposed methods.

 ## Learning Structure: